 A village map -also called social map or community map- is a perfect way to get to know the area.
 You ask people who know the research area well -like village leaders or elderly- to draw the research area for you, with the main roads, the houses, social services, shops et cetera.
 Added bonus is that while people draw, you can ask all kinds of questions about it which gives you extra information about the good and the bad, the challenges and the opportunities in the community.
 Thus, it may give you insight in important factors that interlink with the subject of your PAR that help you decide upon the focus points of your research.

 Depending on your PAR goals, you can choose different types of maps, such as historical maps -to gain insight in how a situation used to be- or comparison maps -e.g. to map out the current situation vs the desired situation, or to compare between different stakeholder groups like men/women or NGO/beneficiary et cetera.
 The opportunities are endless.
 For purposes of orientation into your Participatory Action Research however, the good old Village Map most often suffices.
 A Village Map says much, but don’t forget to make extra notes on what people tell you during the process.
-On the 7Senses YouTube channel there is a video lecture about Village Mapping which explains more in detail how you can set up and conduct such Village Map method and shows a real-life Village Mapping method performed in a slum in Kampala, Uganda.
+On our YouTube channel there is a video lecture about Village Mapping which explains more in detail how you can set up and conduct such Village Map method and shows a real-life Village Mapping method performed in a slum in Kampala, Uganda.

 When to use